TahsinPavel/AI-Voice-Calling-Agent/README.md

 1. Python 3.8+
 2. Twilio account for phone integration
 3. Google Gemini API key
-4. Ngrok (for local development and testing)
+4. A tunneling service (like ngrok) for local development and testing (optional)

 ## Installation